-The overall focus of these specialty groups is on challenging thought processes and behaviors that contribute to maintaining anxiety and depression as well as on learning positive coping skills.
-The patients in this group attend programming for 3 hours a day, 5 days a week.
-The preadolescents and adolescents enrolled in this program receive group, individual, and family therapy.
+The overall focus of this specialty group is on challenging thought processes and behaviors that contribute to maintaining anxiety and depression as well as on learning positive coping skills.
+The adolescents enrolled in this program receive group, individual, and family therapy.
 There is a strong psycho-educational component regarding diagnoses for both the teens and their families.
+Medication consultation also takes place with a board certified child/adolescent psychiatrist.
 The school liaison works with the school professionals to provide additional information of the adolescent's needs and how they may affect school performance.

-The group specifically addresses the core characteristics of depression and anxiety.
+The Internalizing Teen Group specifically addresses the core characteristics of depression and anxiety.
 Some patients in this group show school avoidance and staff works with the patient's school to facilitate a successful return to the academic setting.
 There is a heavy focus on Dialectical Behavioral Therapy (DBT) with the patients and their families.
 Skills for emotional regulation, distress tolerance, and problem-solving are addressed daily, in order to deter patients from expressing their anger, depression, anxiety, and frustration in a maladaptive way.
 Staff closely monitor and assess patients' safety risk on a daily basis.
-Many internalizing patients engage in self-harm or present with suicidal thoughts or suicide behaviors.
+Many internalizing patients engage in self-harm or may develop suicidal thoughts or attempt suicide.
 This group provides patients the opportunity to express their needs in a healthy and safe manner.

-Pre-Adolescent Combined Partial Hospitalization/Intensive Outpatient Program (PHP/IOP) for externalizing behaviors:
+• Pre-Adolescent Partial Hospitalization/Intensive Outpatient Program (PHP/IOP):

-This is a combined six hour (8:00am to 2:00pm)/three hour (8:00am to 11:00am) pre-adolescent program.
+Interns have an option to work in a combined six hour (8:00am to 2:00pm)/three hour (8:00am to 11:00am) preadolescent partial hospital IOP program.
 These programs serve pre-adolescents ages 10 to 13 years old who are struggling with depression.
 Anxiety, ADHD, trauma, and DMDD and are high risk for impulsivity and unsafe behaviors.
 These programs serve as a supportive and structured step down from inpatient level of care after stabilization when patients need more assistance with these struggles.
 Patients generally start in partial hospitalization program and step-down to the intensive outpatient program.
 This group uses the ARC model (Attachment, Self-Regulation, and Competency) and some components of DBT as the basis for the programming.
 Interns and staff provide individual, group, and family therapy in addition to milieu management.
+Medication consultation also takes place with a board certified child/adolescent psychiatrist.